 Personally, and for many of the women I know, operating like that is too stressful.

 I like to have a back-up plan.
 Women often have a nest we need to look after.
 Our babies, our friends, our home, our fur babies...
-Whatever it looks like, we've got a home that we need to look after, and we want to know that that's safe before we start leaving what's familiar behind.
+Whatever it looks like, we've got a base that we need to look after, and we want to know that's safe before we start leaving what's familiar behind.

 That's why I like gradual transitions.
 They make it possible for you to set a course and move there gracefully and gradually, and in a way that feels good.